 18. Man and woman were designed to come together as one flesh in marriage (Genesis 2:24) to help man fully image God.
 This is why God’s first command to mankind was to “Be fruitful, and multiply” (Genesis 1:28).
 To fulfill this command, men and women must marry, have sex and thereby have children.

 19. Celibacy is God’s exception to his rule that he wants men and women to marry and be fruitful and multiply.
 But we should only choose the celibate life if we truly have the “gift” (I Corinthians 7:7) for as the Scriptures say it “it is better to marry than to burn” (I Corinthians 7:9) with desire for marriage than to remain celibate with this God given desire for marriage.

 20. Because man is God’s image bearer it is God’s design that men should rule over women in all areas of life including the home (Ephesians 5:22-24, I Peter 3:1-6), the church (1 Timothy 2:12, 1 Corinthians 14:34) and in society (Isaiah 3:12, I Corinthians 11:3).
+In other words, Patriarchy is not just a cultural tradition of ages past, but it is in fact God’s design for society.
 This is why God only allowed male priests(Leviticus 21) in Israel and he only allows male pastors in the Church (1 Timothy 3:1-4).
 This is why all twelve of Christ’s Apostles were male and even his replacement for Judas was male.
 Female prophets were God’s exception to his rule that women should never occupy any position of authority spiritual or otherwise over men.